Approximation Algorithm (7): Minimizing Sum of Completion Times

 Therefore, $C^N_i$ $\le$ $\max\limits_{k=1,2,\cdots,i}r_k$ $+$ $\sum\limits_{k=1}^i p_k$ $\le$ $2C^P_i$.
 Which means $\sum\limits_{i=1}^n C^N_i$ $\le$ $2\sum\limits_{i=1}^n C^P_i$ $\le$ $2\operatorname{OPT}$.

-The weighted version of the problem is simillar with the unweighted version.
+The weighted version is similar to the unweighted version.

-Now, we can’t solve problem with preemptive machine unlike unweighted verison of the problem in polynomail time else P is NP.
+Unlike the unweighted version, the weighted variant cannot be solved with a preemptive machine in polynomial time unless P $=$ NP.
 Therefore, we will use a relaxation with linear programming in it.
 Relaxation of this problem is like below.

 $=$ $\sum\limits_{i \in S^\star} p_iC_i$